prrvchr/HyperSQLOOo/README.md

 - 4- Change the version of the HsqlDB driver in: Tools -> Options -> Base drivers -> Embedded HsqlDB driver by a version 2.4.x or 2.5.0
 - 5- Restart LibreOffice / OpenOffice after changing the driver (hsqldb.jar).
 - Repeat this procedure at step 2 until you reach version 2.5.1.

+Now you can use the full feature version of the driver [HsqlDBDriverOOo](https://prrvchr.github.io/HsqlDBDriverOOo/).

 ## Has been tested with: